 Solid Build Quality

-Due to their in depth engineering process that identifies & eliminates physical and electroacoustic abnormalities before they happen, Polk are confident in their Elite series speaker’s build quality and even offer a 5 year warranty so you can enjoy your speaker for years to come.
+Due to their in depth engineering process that identifies & eliminates physical and electroacoustic abnormalities before they happen, Polk are confident in their Elite series speaker’s build quality.

 Plus an MDF wood cabinet means a fuller and richer sound